HYROX: These two women are at the forefront of a ‘body-breaking’ fitness race with Olympic aspirations - Local News 8

 Meg Jacoby is the newly crowned world champion, demolishing the elite women’s field at the World Championships in Nice, France, in June.

-The American was the first ever woman to complete a HYROX race in under two hours and only recently saw her solo world record beaten by compatriot Lauren Weeks.
+The American was the first ever woman to complete a HYROX race in under one hour and only recently saw her solo world record beaten by compatriot Lauren Weeks.

 After she crossed the finish line, cementing her first world title, Jacoby fell to the floor in an equal measure of exhaustion and jubilation, where she was greeted by her nine-year-old daughter.